metastack/msvs-tools/README.md

 eval $(msvs-promote-path)
 ```

-The script searches through `PATH` for link.exe and when it finds one which appears to be a
+The script checks whether the `cl` and `link` commands are coming from the same directory in `PATH`.
-Microsoft Linker, it moves that directory to the start of `PATH`, and also displays a message that
+If not, it moves the directory for `cl` to the start of `PATH`, and also displays a message that
 it has done so.
-It is safe to run the command multiple times; no change is made if the first link
+It is safe to run the command multiple times, if `cl` and `link` are from the same
-encountered is a Microsoft Linker.
+directory, no change is made.